havaem/tailwindcss-havaem/README.md

 # @tailwindcss-havaem

-A plugin that provides a composable API for giving elements a fixed aspect ratio.
+A plugin that provides a set of utilities for the [Havaem](https://havaem.com) design system.

 ## Installation